 For less formal email, match your salutation and tone to your relationship with the recipient and end the salutation with a comma rather than a colon:

-Good morning, David, (If you know for sure David will read this in the morning.
+Good morning, David, (If you are certain David will read this email in the morning.
 See post, Using Time Salutations Carefully for more info.)

-Hey David, (Only use the slang term hey for your most informal email with your best pals.
-It will feel out of place in wider business use.)
+Hey David, (Only use the slang term hey for your most informal email with your best work pals.
+"Hey" is too casual in wider business use.)